GStreamer/gstreamer/markdown/application-development/advanced/metadata.md

 Tag writing is done using the [`GstTagSetter`](http://gstreamer.freedesktop.org/data/doc/gstreamer/stable/gstreamer/html/GstTagSetter.html) interface.
 All that's required is a tag-set-supporting element in your pipeline.

 In order to see if any of the elements in your pipeline supports tag writing, you can use the function `gst_bin_iterate_all_by_interface (pipeline, GST_TYPE_TAG_SETTER)`.
-On the resulting element, usually an encoder or muxer, you can use `gst_tag_setter_merge
-()` (with a taglist) or `gst_tag_setter_add
-()` (with individual tags) to set tags on it.
+On the resulting element, usually an encoder or muxer, you can use `gst_tag_setter_merge ()` with a taglist or `gst_tag_setter_add ()` with individual tags, to set tags on it.

-A nice extra feature in GStreamer tag support is that tags are preserved in pipelines.
-This means that if you transcode one file containing tags into another media type, and that new media type supports tags too, then the tags will be handled as part of the data stream and be merged into the newly written media file, too.
+A nice extra feature in GStreamer's tag support is that tags are preserved in pipelines.
+This means that if you transcode one file containing tags into another tag-supporting media type, then the tags will be handled as part of the data stream and will be so merged into the newly written media file.